Cokode/UsingList/README.md

 >> The user can choose to move Forward or Backward between cities.
 Starting from the origin city.

->> At the end of the List a message is displayed to inform user they are the end of the list.
+>> At the end of the List a message is displayed to inform user they are at the end of the list.

 This program uses ArrayList class (A resizable array which can be found